dfrho/nashville-music/README.md

 To get started with the application, you can clone the repository to your local machine and run the following commands:

+`npm install`
+`npm start`

 This will install the required dependencies and start the development server.
 You can then open your web browser and navigate to `http://localhost:3000` to view the application.

+You will need a free Hygraph application duplicating the <b>post</b> schema you see in the GraphQL queries in `index.js` and `[slug].js`.
+Remember to have entries and publish them in your Hygraph dashboard.
+Use your GraphQL API Playground in Hygraph to test your queries.

 ## Technology Stack